 If your blog will be image heavy, consider buying a DSLR or hiring a professional photographer to capture images.
 Many people rely on just their iPhone camera to create content so professional equipment is not required.
 If your blog will be content heavy, plan out your content weeks in advance so you don’t hit writer’s block.

 #9.
 INVEST IN YOURSELF

 Especially when you’re starting out, be willing to invest in YOURSELF.
-As in, spend the money & sign up for classes, trainings, guides.. anything that will help you understand this business better.
-The idea is that the money will come back around & you will profit from this blog & make your money back, PLUS some.
+As in, spend the money and sign up for classes, trainings, guides.. anything that will help you understand this business better.
+The idea is that the money will come back around and you will profit from this blog and make your money back, PLUS some.

 #10.
 MARKET YOURSELF

 I’m with you.. marketing yourself is AWKWARD.
 It took me months, even years, to feel confident and comfortable enough to market this blog.
 In the end, the success of your blog is dependent on you, no one else.
 If you keep it a secret, it will stay that way.
 If you shout it from the rooftops, you will attract views, readers, and engagement which is the perfect recipe for a successful blog.